-• The year is always presumed to be the current year unless otherwise noted.
-If you reference a date in the current year, do not include the year.

-- Months are abbreviated only when you have an exact date.
-Example: The quiz will be held Jan.
-28. Months are spelled out if used without an exact date. - Months do not need a comma when only paired with a year.
+- The year is always presumed to be the current year unless otherwise noted.
+If you reference a date in the current year, do not include the year. - Months are abbreviated only when you have an exact date.
+Example: "The quiz will be held Jan.
+28."
+Months are spelled out if used without an exact date. - Months do not need a comma when only paired with a year.
 Examples: The change was effective January 2019.
 The meeting was held in January of 2019.
 Do not reverse the month and year to say "2019 January." - Include the day of the week only when it is needed for emphasis. - Set off years with commas.
 Example: The meeting will be held Jan.
 1, 2025, in Cisco Auditorium. - Date/time format should follow any one of the below: - o Monday, Oct.
-12, 10-11 a.m. or 10:30 a.m.-12:30 p.m. or 10:30 a.m.-12 p.m. - You may use hyphens or en dashes for date/time ranges. - Include periods with a.m. and p.m.; always use lowercase. - Do not use "nd," "rd" or th," as in "Oct.
+12, 10-11 a.m. or 10:30 a.m.-12:30 p.m. or 10:30 a.m.-noon - You may use hyphens or en dashes for date/time ranges. - o Include periods with a.m. and p.m. and always use lowercase. - O Do not use "nd," "rd" or th," as in "Oct.
 12th."
 Just use "Oct.
 12." - Where applicable, write in sentence format.
 Example: Visit Grizzly Dining for dinner Tuesday, Oct.
-13, to try the delicious chicken and dumplings. - Headlines, ads, signs and labels do not have to follow this rule.
+13, to try the delicious chicken and dumplings. - ▶ Headlines, ads, signs and labels do not have to follow this rule.

+Dean's list

-Dean's list - The phrase "dean's list" is always lowercased.
+The phrase "dean's list" is always lowercased unless at the beginning of a sentence or used as a title/header.

+Email addresses

-Email addresses - Email addresses should be spelled out within text.
+Email addresses should be spelled out within text.

 - If in Word, hyperlink the email address.
-Example: Email Jane Doe at idoe@ggc.edu for questions about this event. - Email is one word.
+Example: Email Jane Doe at jdoe@ggc.edu for questions about this event. - It is not necessary for email addresses to be blue they can match the rest of the text in which they appear. - Email is one word.